starfive-tech/VisionFive2/README.md

 $ make vpudriver-build # build wave511/wave420l/codaj12 driver
 ```

-## Running on JH7110 EVB Board via Network
+## Running on JH7110 VisionFive2 Board via Network

-After the JH7110 EVB Board is properly connected to the serial port cable, network cable and power cord, turn on the power from the wall power socket to power and you will see the startup information as follows:
+After the JH7110 VisionFive2 Board is properly connected to the serial port cable, network cable and power cord, turn on the power from the wall power socket to power and you will see the startup information as follows:

 ```
 U-Boot 2021.10 (Oct 10 2022 - 22:49:48 +0800)

 CPU:   rv64imacu
-Model: StarFive JH7110 EVB
+Model: StarFive VisionFive V2
 DRAM:  4 GiB
 MMC:   sdio0@16010000: 0
 Loading Environment from SPIFlash...
 SF: Detected gd25lq128 with page size 256 Bytes, erase size 4 KiB, total 16 MiB
 In:    serial@10000000
 Out:   serial@10000000
 Err:   serial@10000000
-Model: StarFive JH7110 EVB
+Model: StarFive VisionFive V2
 Net:   eth0: ethernet@16030000, eth1: ethernet@16040000
 Hit any key to stop autoboot:  0
 StarFive #